katrinab2727/cse15l-lab-reports/lab3.md

 }
 ```

 The code is fixed because a copy array of the original one was used when creating the reversed array to make sure the correct values are retrieved for each index.
 The code had a bug previously since it was overwritting values in the beginning indices before they were correctly put in the end of the array.
 This is why in the test case, the method returned `{3, 2, 3}` instead of `{3, 2, 1}`.
 The original 0 index with the value of `1` was replaced with `3`.
-When the array tried to retrieve the first index to get the value of `1`, it was already overwritten with `3`.
-By instead retriving the values with a copy of the original array, no values are overwritten and the method now works correctly.
+When the array tried to retrieve the zero index to get the value of `1`, it was already overwritten with `3`.
+By instead retriving the values with a copy of the original array, no values are overwritten and the method now works correctly and passes the both tests.

 ## Part 2 - Researching Commands: `grep`